The feast of 2 June in Italy is a national celebration day established to commemorate the birth of the Italian Republic.

 Declared a National Holiday in 1949, the first ceremonial was held in 1948 and included the military review of the armed forces in honor of the republic by the President of the Italian Republic.

 The event took place in Piazza Venezia, in front of the Vittoriano.

-The Italian Republic Day is an important event in the national history of our country, which in 2021 will be renewed for the 75th time.
+Italian Republic Day is an essential event in the national history of our country, an occasion that will celebrate its 75th anniversary in 2021.

 What are the rituals and traditions that accompany it?